 6 - Property ownership

 There are two types of property ownership in England and Wales: freehold and leasehold.
-Your solicitor will carry out a search of the Land Registry to find out whether the property you are buying is owned on a freehold or leasehold basis.
+Your solicitor will search the Land Registry to find out whether the property you are buying is owned on a freehold or leasehold basis.

 Freehold means that you own the property and the land the property sits upon.
 A leasehold means that instead of owning the land you purchase the right to occupy the property for a given number of years under a lease agreement.
 Your solicitor will explain what this means to you.